-What is the FFA Charter?
+What is the FFA federal charter?

 A federal charter was granted to the National FFA Organization in 1950 when Public Law 81-740 was passed by the U.S. Congress.
 The Charter serves as National FFA’s articles of incorporation and as the organization’s governance document.
 Public Law 105-225, passed in 1998, provided technical revisions to the original federal charter.

-Yes.
 Congress has chartered around 100 organizations over time, and six of them have affiliations with a federal agency.
-National FFA is the only chartered organization that has stipulations within the charter mandating that the U.S. Department of Education selects or approves a majority of its members of the board of directors, including the national advisor, board chair and four other board positions.
+National FFA is the only chartered organization that has stipulations within the charter mandating that the U.S. Department of Education selects or approves a majority of its members of the board of directors, including the national advisor, board chair and other board positions.

 What changes are being made?